php-fig/fig-standards/proposed/clock.md

 ## 2.1 ClockInterface

-The clock interface defines the most basic operation to read the current time and date from the clock.
+The clock interface defines the most basic operations to read the current time and date from the clock.
-It MUST return the time as a `DateTimeImmutable`.
+It MUST return the time as a `\DateTimeImmutable`.

 ~~~php
 <?php